Tredethy

 There are great places to visit near Tredethy including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-There are a several good country parks in the Tredethy area like Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.
+Tredethy's best nearby country parks can be found at Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.

 Callington, Polperro, and St Ives are great places to visit near Tredethy if you like towns.